alysivji/finite-state-machine/README.md

 ## Asynchronous Support

-This library supports asynchronous state machines through the use of `@transition` decorators that support both sync / async transition functions and sync / async condition functions.
+This library enables asynchronous state machines through the use of `@transition` decorators that support both sync / async transition functions and sync / async condition functions.